We Ask, You Answer: The Nursing Lifestyle

 “While the doctor may make the diagnosis and write the prescription, nurses schedule the visit, triage incoming requests, build rapport with the patient and family, conduct testing for conditions, document test results, mix and prepare the medications, administer the treatment, and so much more.
 There is no shortage of preparation to run a successful healthcare clinic, and the nurses and support staff handle all of it.
 Nursing goes far beyond assisting doctors in treating patients—if anything it’s the other way around.”

-What grosses you out the most?
+As a nurse, what grosses you out the most?

 “The thought of the pain that comes with the treatment.
 It is cringeworthy and I hate to hear the details…”